The trusted source for

-HIC: If they had provided care to a patient with Ebola, 90.8% of participants would be “somewhat” or “very concerned” about putting their family, friends, and coworkers at risk of Ebola even if they (the HCW) were asymptomatic.
-Could you elaborate a little more on some remedies you suggested for this family concern issue, particularly for female workers, “child care assistance, temporary living quarters to reduce the risk of disease transmission to family members, as well as insurance to protect them and their families should they become ill?”
+HEH: If the HCW had provided care to a patient with Ebola, 90.8% of participants would be “somewhat” or “very concerned” about putting their family, friends, and coworkers at risk of Ebola even if he or she (the HCW) were asymptomatic.
+Could you elaborate a little more on some remedies you suggested for this family concern issue, particularly for female workers, “child care assistance, temporary living quarters to reduce the risk of disease transmission to family members, as well as insurance to protect them and their families should they become ill.”?

-HIC: You cite the need for teaching “beyond the unique biology and infection control necessities associated with a given infectious agent, and instead focus on the broader issue of the ethical responsibilities, and limits there upon.”
+HEH: You cite the need for teaching “beyond the unique biology, and infection control necessities associated with a given infectious agent, and instead focus on the broader issue of the ethical responsibilities, and limits thereupon.”
 Would this involve hospital administration expressing concern and support for workers and sort of putting the fears and risks “on the table” for discussion?
 This almost sounds like it would require a culture change in some hospitals, but perhaps that is what is warranted in such extraordinary circumstances?